 The walled-in garden of Casa di Pietro was designed by the British garden architect Jonathan Radford.
 It is one of the particularly attractive features of this charming holiday house.

-Comfort was given a lot of thought.
-The interior decoration was taken care of by a daughter of the owners - Daria Cervini - an art historian specialised in gardens.
-Thanks to her initiative the garden at the back of the house was laid out with so much care.
+The interior design of tis simple but charming villa was taken care of by a daughter of the owners – Daria Cervini – an art historian specialised in gardens.
+It is also thanks to her initiative that the garden at the back of the house was laid out with so much care.
 Here you will find a pergola with table and chairs.

 The shared saltwater pool lies at a 2 minute walk from the house.
 It lies in its own walled-in garden.